One Prompt is not Enough: Automated Construction of a Mixture-of-Expert Prompts

 Abstract

-Large Language Models (LLMs) exhibit strong generalization power in adapting to novel tasks when prompted with language instructions and in-context demos.
-Since this ability sensitively depends on the quality of prompts, various methods have been explored to automate the instruction design process.
-While these methods demonstrated promising results, they also restricted the output space of the search problem to a demo-free instruction.
-Such simplification significantly limits their performance, as a single demo-free instruction might not be able to cover the entire problem space of the targeted task due to its complexity.
-To alleviate this issue, we adopt the Mixture-of-Expert paradigm to divide the problem space into homogeneous regions, each governed by a specialized expert.
-To further improve the coverage of each expert, we expand their prompts to contain both an instruction and several demos.
-A two-phase process is developed to construct the specialized expert for each region: (1) demo assignment: Inspired by the theoretical connection between in-context learning and kernel regression, we group demos into clusters based on their semantic similarity and assign a cluster to each expert; (2) instruction assignment: A region-based joint search is applied to optimize an instruction complementary to the demo cluster for each expert, yielding a synergistic effect.
-The resulting method, codenamed Mixture-of-Prompts (MoP), outperforms prior art by up to 43% on benchmark NLP tasks.
+Large Language Models (LLMs) exhibit strong generalization capabilities to novel tasks when prompted with language instructions and in-context demos.
+Since this ability sensitively depends on the quality of prompts, various methods have been explored to automate the instruction design.
+While these methods demonstrated promising results, they also restricted the searched prompt to one instruction.
+Such simplification significantly limits their capacity, as a single demo-free instruction might not be able to cover the entire complex problem space of the targeted task.
+To alleviate this issue, we adopt the Mixture-of-Expert paradigm and divide the problem space into a set of sub-regions; Each sub-region is governed by a specialized expert, equipped with both an instruction and a set of demos.
+A two-phase process is developed to construct the specialized expert for each region: (1) demo assignment: Inspired by the theoretical connection between in-context learning and kernel regression, we group demos into experts based on their semantic similarity; (2) instruction assignment: A region-based joint search of an instruction per expert complements the demos assigned to it, yielding a synergistic effect.
+The resulting method, codenamed Mixture-of-Prompts (MoP), achieves an average win rate of 81% against prior arts across several major benchmarks.

 Publication